akveg-map/class-descriptions/00_data_entry/284_ArcticEricaceousDwarfShrub.md

 ## Dynamics

-**Dynamics Description:** Wind and the varible retetion of snow direct the stature and extext of the type at elevation.
+**Dynamics Description:** Wind and the variable retention of snow direct the stature and extent of the type at elevation.
 More exposed sites are susceptible to mass wasting events such as landslides and avalanches.
-Sites underlain by ice rich permafrost experience surficial disturbances such as frost boils and scars.
+Sites underlain by ice-rich permafrost experience surficial disturbances such as frost boils and scars.

 ## Range